 Subutex vs. Suboxone Price Comparison

 If cost is a factor, it’s important to look at the Subutex vs. Suboxone price comparison.
 Subutex tends to be much more affordable for most people.
-It is available in generic form for between $45 and $110, depending on dosage.
+It is available in generic form for between $45 and $110, depending on the dosage.

 Suboxone is a bit more expensive because of the addition of Naloxone.
-The Suboxone sublingual films are available for between $128 and $470, depending on dosage.
+The Suboxone sublingual films are available for between $128 and $470, depending on the dosage.
 Both versions come in a month’s supply.